 Search Marquis Description

-Search Marquis is a Mac utility that disguises itself as a helpful tool that will enhance the browsing quality of popular browsers like Chrome and Safari.
+Search Marquis is a browser component that may disguise itself as a helpful tool that will enhance the browsing quality of popular browsers like Chrome and Safari.
 In fact, it is a shady browser extension that aims to alter the browser's setting without the user’s knowledge and consent.
 The main purpose of this Potentially Unwanted Program (PUP) is to sneak stealthily into Mac computers and generate revenue for its operators.
 This happens through a number of intermediate redirects through various dubious domains before displaying Bing.com results.